Beyond oppression: Leveraging Civil Penalty Provisions of the Corporations Act 2001 in shareholder disputes

-Section 1317E of the Act includes a lengthy table of which comprise the civil penalty provisions, which address the following 14 different areas:
+For completeness and ease of reference, section 1317E of the Act includes a lengthy table that comprises the civil penalty provisions, which address the following 14 different areas:

 - Officers' (eg directors’) duties - s180(1), s181(1), s181(2), s182(1), s182 (2), s183(1) and s183 (2)